tbfreitas/oathkeeper-keycloak/README.md

 # About

-Hello, have you been listen about OAUTH2 ?
-And do you know what is a proxy ?
+Hello, have you heard about OAUTH2 ?
+And do you know what a proxy is?

 In this simple, but teachable project, we can reach the main concepts of them.